Evanesco-Labs/miner/README.md

 Before starting to mine, you also need to download a ZKP ProveKey file.

-Download it from IPFS [Download Link](https://ipfs.io/ipfs/QmNpJg4jDFE4LMNvZUzysZ2Ghvo4UJFcsjguYcx4dTfwKx).
-Click this link will download a file named `QmNpJg4jDFE4LMNvZUzysZ2Ghvo4UJFcsjguYcx4dTfwKx`.
+Click this IPFS [Download Link](https://ipfs.io/ipfs/QmNpJg4jDFE4LMNvZUzysZ2Ghvo4UJFcsjguYcx4dTfwKx) will download a file named `QmNpJg4jDFE4LMNvZUzysZ2Ghvo4UJFcsjguYcx4dTfwKx`.

-Rename this file to `provekey.txt` and copy `provekey.txt` to the unzipped miner directory.
+Copy `QmNpJg4jDFE4LMNvZUzysZ2Ghvo4UJFcsjguYcx4dTfwKx` to the unzipped miner directory.

 ### 3. Generate Miner Account
 The following  command will generate a new key file named `keyfile.json`to derive you Miner Account.
 You can set a password for your keyfile and remember this password.